A website that is highly visible on Google, has more chances of showing up in the search results for related queries.

 2nd – Your website needs to load as fast as possible, especially on mobile.
 Speed is a known SEO ranking factor and a known usability factor.
 Slow websites rank lower in mobile results and generate fewer conversions than faster websites.

 What is considered a fast website?
 According to Google, a mobile website should load in less than 3 seconds.

-From my experience, the only way to get to this number is to adopt the principles of an SEO friendly web design, and develop for mobile first and then desktop.
+From my experience, the only way to get to this number is to adopt the principles of an SEO-friendly web design, and develop for mobile-first and then desktop.

-This means that you should remove any visual elements that take time to load (i.e. large images or videos) or elements that are not appropriate for mobile, for example: popups, non-responsive tables and images with text.
+This means that you should remove any visual elements that take time to load (i.e. large images or videos) or elements that are not appropriate for mobile, for example, popups, non-responsive tables, and images with text.

-In addition, you need to have a fast VPS server, use the latest version of PHP and WordPress, make use of a CDN and a good caching plugin.
+In addition, you need to have a fast VPS server, use the latest version of PHP and WordPress, and make use of a CDN and a good caching plugin.

 Note: If your website is not responsive, you need to make sure that it meets the requirements of Google’s mobile first indexing.
 You can read all the details here.